papasoft/papasoft-web/src/content/docs/papasoft/about-rick-tuttle.md

 ## Super Powers

-- Explain it so you can understand it.
+- Explain it so you can understand it
 - Communicate with any size group
 - Get your business
 - Whow professional courtesy and respect